danielrosehill/Output-Hub/README.md

 See the starter taxonomies and the `notes.md` in the folder.

-Some of the demo taxonomies will quickly become outdated (e.g. the list of GPT models).

-## What Is A GPT "Management System"?
+## What Is An AI Output Management System Designed To Do?

 Here's my thinking and definition:

-Even at a basic level of scale, leveraging GPTs *professionally* involves an evolving series of functions which will likely become more "standardised" as harnessing GPTs for business uses becomes more entrenched and established.
+Even at a basic level of scale, leveraging LLMs *professionally* involves an evolving series of functions which will likely become more "standardised" as harnessing LLMs for business uses becomes more entrenched and established.

-While enterprise users may develop proprietary GPTs or even LLMs, many smaller businesses will access the technology through popular platforms like OpenAI's ChatGPT.
+While enterprise users may develop proprietary LLMs, many smaller businesses will access the technology through popular platforms like OpenAI's ChatGPT.

 ## Current Stack

 See - `stack.md`

-### Core Components Of A "GPT Workbench" / GPT Management System
+### Core Components Of An "Output Hub"

-Whether users are using GPTs programatically or via GUI elements including a web UI, these activities are likely very important:
+Whether users are using LLMs programatically or via GUI elements including a web UI, these activities are likely very important:

-- **Creating an inventory of custom GPTs and/or prompts**: Prompt engineering and custom GPTs both offer distinct advantages and can be used well together.
-To avoid vendor-lock, no matter where custom GPTs are configured, it is prudent to maintain a careful inventory of them noting all their key parameters.
+- **Creating an inventory of custom LLM agents and/or prompts**: Prompt engineering and custom LLM agents both offer distinct advantages and can be used well together.
+To avoid vendor-lock, no matter where custom LLMs are configured, it is prudent to maintain a careful inventory of them noting all their key parameters.
 - **Prompt evaulation and testing**: A/B testing prompts and putting them through formal evaluation frameworks.
 Version control systems are important to iteratively improve prompts used in production settings where generation-based expenditure provides a powerful incentive for generative AI teams to optimise the prompts used.
-- **Prompt output capture**: Prompt output capture entails being rigorous about capturing GPT outputs whether they are generated via a script or in a browser tab.
+- **Prompt output capture**: Prompt output capture entails being rigorous about capturing LLM outputs whether they are generated via a script or in a browser tab.

 Although many tools target solely one aspect of this workflow, the data is inter-related.
 For example: